miketeachman/micropython-adafruit-mqtt-esp8266/readme.md

 # MQTT protocol with Adafruit IO using MicroPython and CircuitPython
 MicroPython and CircuitPython examples showing how to use the [MQTT](http://mqtt.org/faq) protocol with the [Adafruit IO](https://io.adafruit.com) cloud service.
-Two example code files:
+Three example code files:
 1. Publish the free heap statistics to Adafruit IO
-2. Subscribe to the free heap statistics from Adafruit IO
+1. Subscribe to the free heap statistics from Adafruit IO
+1. Publish and Subscribe in the same program

 ![publish/subscribe](images/publishSubscribe.png)